ljavorsk/dns-resolver/README.md

 If the query is correct, DNS resolver sends this query to the specified (`-s` argument) DNS server and returns the answer to the client.

+## Compilation
+Makefile is present for compilation, so it makes it really simple.
+You just run `make` or `make all` and it will compile and link coresponding files into one binary file **dns**.
+To clean all object and binary files run `make clean`.
+There is also additional option `make tar` which creates **xjavor20.tar.gz** containg this project.

 ## Usage
 `./dns -s <server> [-p <port>] -f <filter_filename>`